NOR is not a position, model, or system in its own right: it is a critique of conventional ideas regarding the human condition.

 In any case, NOR would suggest a full understanding in any intellectual area is an intrinsically suspect idea given intractable issues with the mind’s conceptualization processes.

 To illustrate this criticism, consider that early agriculture seeded the land and harvested crops but, because it lacked an understanding of biology, ran into problems when it continued farming the same land without allowing it to replenish itself.
 Although this example is provided primarily to illustrate that knowing how to do something does not necessarily indicate a comprehensive understanding of matters, it also happens to be eerily close to today’s reality in which we are arguably failing to let the biosphere as a whole replenish itself.
 We may have learned from many small mistakes, but have we understood their common root or the bigger picture?

 Objectivity’s technological success

 From all evidence, the development of the objective worldview and its form of knowledge is primarily centered on achieving concrete goals – typically via technology.
-But contrary to the facade of academia, the amassing of human knowledge is not driven by some unfettered and apolitical desire for pure knowledge; historically it has in fact often been driven by necessity within situations of conflict and war.
+And so, contrary to the facade of academia, the amassing of human knowledge is not driven by some unfettered and apolitical desire for pure knowledge; historically it has in fact often been driven by necessity within situations of conflict and war.
 Armies with the most sophisticated weaponry have always enjoyed military superiority and success for obvious reasons.
-It is simply false to see human ideas and knowledge as evolving through some sanctimonious search for maximized understanding – human enquiry having always seen tangible results as its primary goal.
+Hence, it is simply false to see human ideas and knowledge as evolving through some sanctimonious search for maximized understanding – human enquiry having always seen tangible results as its primary goal.

 The objective world is one filled with things or objects, and these things are seen as optionally having relationships with one another.